 - Design maximum torque per Amp or field weakening control algorithms to generate optimal id_ref and iq_ref

 - Implement computationally efficient Park, Clarke, and inverse Park transforms

 - Verify and validate controller performance across different operating conditions

 - Implement a controller in fixed or floating point on a microcontroller or an FPGA

 Field-oriented control design using Simulink® lets you use multirate simulation to design, tune, and verify control algorithms and detect and correct errors across the complete operating range of the motor before hardware testing.
-Using simulation with Simulink, you can reduce the amount of prototype testing and verify the robustness of control algorithms to fault conditions that are not practical to test on hardware.
-You can:
+You can reduce the amount of prototype testing and verify the robustness of control algorithms to fault conditions that are not practical to test on hardware.
+Using simulation with Simulink, you can:

 - Model various types of motors, including synchronous and asynchronous three-phase machines.
 You can create and switch between models of different levels of fidelity, from simple first-principle, lumped-sum models to high-fidelity, flux-based nonlinear models created by importing from FEA tools such as ANSYS® Maxwell®, JMAG® and Femtet®.

 - Model current controllers, speed controllers, and modulators.